EmilWallin/GameDB-React/README.md

 ## About
-Game DB website using react.
-Data from IGDB.
+React app for a game website using IGDB.

-Practice using styled-components
+Uses styled-components

 ## To be implemented
-- React-router
+- react-router
-- React-spring
+- react-spring
-- Convert to typescript
+- convert to typescript